 The major reduction in capital gains rates increases the spread between the regular marginal income tax rate and the capital gain rate for all individual taxpayers.
-Since more farm taxpayers will be affected by the new capital gain rates and increased potential tax savings, tax planning and management of farm property sales has increased in importance.
-Making the distinction between gains from sales of property used in the farm business that are eligible for capital gain treatment, gains subject to recapture of depreciation, and Schedule F income is the first step in tax planning.
+Since farm taxpayers will be affected by the new capital gain rates and income averaging, tax planning and management of farm property sales has increased in importance.
+The first step in tax planning is making the distinction between gains from sales of property used in the farm business that are eligible for capital gain treatment, gains subject to recapture of depreciation, and Schedule F income.